junxit/us-congress-bills-110/metadata.md

 - 2008-06-12 — Introduced in House
 - 2008-06-12 — Introduced in House
 - 2008-06-12 — Referred to the House Committee on House Administration.
+- 2008-10-02 — Committee on House Administration discharged.
+- 2008-10-02 — Committee on House Administration discharged.
+- 2008-10-02 — Considered by unanimous consent. (consideration: CR H10678)
+- 2008-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-10-02 — Mr. Brady (PA) asked unanimous consent to discharge from committee and consider.
+- 2008-10-02 — On agreeing to the resolution Agreed to without objection. (text: CR H10678)
+- 2008-10-02 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10678)